Treatment Effect Estimation with Observational Network Data using Machine Learning: Extension to Estimate Global Effects

 This theorem requires that the number of spillover effects a unit receives is bounded.
 Theorem~\ref{thm:Gaussian} that establishes the parametric convergence rate and asymptotic Gaussian distribution of the EATE estimator did not require such an assumption.
 The reason is that $\hzero(\Ci, \Zi)$ represents the conditional expectation of $\Wi$ given $\Ci$ and $\Zi$ and consequently a probability taking values in the interval $(0, 1)$.
 If we allowed $\normone{\alpha(i)}$ to grow with $\NN$, the products $\prod_{j\in\alpha(i)} \frac{\Wj}{\h(\CZj)}$ and $\prod_{j\in\alpha(i)}\frac{1 - \Wj}{1 - \h(\CZj)}$ would diverge.

-To estimate $\sigmainfty^2$ in Theorem~\ref{thm:GaussianGlobal}, we can apply the procedure described in Section~\ref{sect:var-est}, where we replace $\psi$, $\phi$, and the point estimators by the respective new quantities.
-Also an analogon of Theorem~\ref{thm:var-est} holds, but where we assume the setting of Theorem~\ref{thm:GaussianGlobal} holds and that $\normone{\Acald}\to\infty$ as $\NN\to\infty$ for all $d\ge 0$.
+To estimate $\sigmainfty^2$ in Theorem~\ref{thm:GaussianGlobal}, we can apply the procedure described in Section~\ref{sect:var_est}, where we replace $\psi$, $\phi$, and the point estimators by the respective new quantities.
+Also an analogue of Theorem~\ref{thm:var-est} holds, but where we assume the setting of Theorem~\ref{thm:GaussianGlobal} holds and that $\normone{\Acald}\to\infty$ as $\NN\to\infty$ for all $d\ge 0$.
 In particular, we do not require Assumption~\ref{assumpt:Acald} and~\ref{assumpt:kappa} formulated in the appendix in Section~\ref{sect:AssumptionsDefinitions}.
 Furthermore, to prove consistency of the variance estimator, it is sufficient to establish that the degree-specific causal effect estimators $\hthetadGlobal$, which are defined analogously to $\hthetad$, are consistent.
 In particular, they are not required to converge at a particular rate.

 Also~\citet{Laan2014}, \citet{laan2017}, and \citet{sofrygin2017} consider semiparametric estimation of the GATE using TMLE.
 They also require a uniform bound of the number of spillover effects a unit receives to achieve the parametric convergence rate of their estimator.
-However, their methods cannot take into account spillover effects from more distant neighbors in the network than direct ones.

 \end{appendices}